hatefrad/apigility-doctrine/README.md

 `composer development-enable`

-Make a copy of `local.php.dist` & `doctrine.local.php.dist` files (under config directory) without the .dist extension at the end.
+Make a copy of `local.php.dist` & `doctrine.local.php.dist` files (under config directory) removing the `.dist` extension from the end.

-By default this repositroy includes a SQLite example with a few tables for Oauth2 authentication and some tables for the Bookstore module.
+By default this repository includes a SQLite example with a few tables for Oauth2 authentication and some tables for the Bookstore module.

 ## APIs